 Overall Score Defy Epoxy Stain at 2 Year Period: 8.25

 – Defy Wood Stains continue to impress.
-We found that the Defy brand of stains will penetrate better into the wood then any other water based stain on the market.
-The Defy Epoxy easily outperforms other water based stains such as Behr Premium and Sherwin Williams Deckscapes, putting the Defy Stains on par with many high end oil based stains.
+We found that the Defy brand of stains will penetrate better into the wood than any other water based stain on the market.
+The Defy Epoxy easily outperforms other water based stains such as Behr Premium and Sherwin Williams Deckscapes, putting the Defy Stains on par with many high-end oil based stains.